 13 Toxic Friendship Signs to Recognize A Toxic Friend

 Not every friendly communication is healthy.
 Communication can inspire or destroy a person, creating additional barriers and adding life’s misfortunes.
 If a toxic person is a relative, it is sometimes difficult to completely break off all contacts, but if close ties are not tied to a “poisonous” friend, then voluntarily staying in a destructive interaction without trying to correct the relationship is at least irresponsible and stupid.

 No wonder people in the know said that friends are a family that individuals themselves choose.
-Therefore, their choice should be approached more carefully in order to avoid falling into a relationship based on manipulation.
+Therefore, their choice should be approached more carefully to avoid falling into a relationship based on manipulation.
 To do this, you need to know the signs of a toxic person in a friendship.
-The main signs of toxic friendships are presented below.
+The main symptoms of toxic friendships are presented below.

 1. Fills Your Life and Isolate from Others

-There are so many girlfriends that other people or activities not related to her are gradually being squeezed out.
+There are so many girlfriends that other people or activities unrelated to her are gradually being squeezed out.
 You walk everywhere together, constantly talk and correspond, and no one will interfere between you.
-This is how abusers often behave, who seek to increase their influence on a person, isolating him from others.
+It is how abusers often behave who seek to increase their influence on a person, isolating him from others.

 2. Only Gives “Good” Advice, You Make Mistakes

 If a friend gave advice, but it worked worse than it should, she will not admit that she was wrong.
-Only you make mistakes here, and if something went wrong, then you misunderstood or applied the advice incorrectly.
-Your friend ignores your recommendations or rejects them on the fly, because he/she does not consider you competent enough in any issue.
+Only you make mistakes here, and if something went wrong, you misunderstood or misapplied the advice.
+Your friend ignores your recommendations or rejects them on the fly because they do not consider you competent enough in any issue.